-The KamLan 50mm f1.1 lens is a super fast manual focus lens by Kamlan for mirrorless cameras.
-It’s designed as a very inexpensive specialty lens with an extremely shallow depth of field with buttery smooth bokeh.
-This is achieved by a f1.1 aperture with 12 circular aperture blades.
+The KamLan 50mm f1.1 lens is a fast manual focus lens by Kamlan for mirrorless cameras.
+It’s designed as a very inexpensive specialty lens with an extremely shallow depth of field and buttery smooth bokeh.
+The f1.1 aperture with 12 circular aperture blades achieves this.

-Its simple design with a low element count makes this lens shoot and behave more like a retro lens with extreme characteristics, rather than a modern lens designed for corner-to-corner sharpness and aberration control.
+Its simple design and low element count make this lens shoot and behave more like a retro lens with extreme characteristics than a modern lens designed for corner-to-corner sharpness and aberration control.

-For example, the Fujinon 56mm f1.2 has almost twice the element count which corrects for most of the aberrations and corner softness by incorporating a double-sided aspherical lens and two ED lenses.
-While this is great for overall image quality, micro-contrast, and color rendering suffer slightly.
+For example, the Fujinon 56mm f1.2 has almost twice the element count, which corrects most of the aberrations and corner softness by incorporating a double-sided aspherical lens and two ED lenses.
+While this is great for overall image quality, micro-contrast and color rendering suffer slightly.

-The Kamlan 50mm also doesn’t have any aspherical or ED lenses like most modern lenses and because of this, it has issues with chromatic aberrations and corner softness.
-Unlike a lot of older lenses, it does have much better multi-coatings with good control over basic flaring but still pales in comparison to a modern Fujinon or Zeiss lens.
+The Kamlan 50mm also doesn’t have any aspherical or ED lenses like most modern lenses, and because of this, it has issues with chromatic aberrations and corner softness.
+Unlike many older lenses, it has much better multi-coatings with good control over basic flaring, but it still pales compared to a modern Fujinon or Zeiss lens.

-There is a version II of this lens that’s a totally different class of lens which I actually really like.
+There is a version II of this lens that’s a different lens class, which I like.
 See that review here: Kamalan 50m f1.1 II Review

 KamLan 50mm f1.1 Lens Stats